 - Edible Oil

-These courses will run for duration of 4 hours in one day.
+These courses will run for a duration of 4 hours in one day.

-Additional and customised courses could be introduced later if the need arises.
-As of now the courses are being offered offline face-to-face.
-This mode of training would continue but at a later stage and subject to availability of training partners some other courses would be allowed in the online mode.
+Additional and customized courses could be introduced later if the need arises.
+As of now, the courses are being offered offline face-to-face.
+This mode of training would continue but at a later stage and subject to availability of training partners, some other courses would be allowed in the online mode.
 Presently the training courses are available in English and are also being translated into Hindi and 10 other regional languages.